Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 The flat field paths along the tall grass of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

-And just when I didn’t think I could climb even one more step, the path would level out and offer a beautiful flat walk through the tallest grassy area.
+And just when I didn’t think I could climb even one more step, the path levels out and offers a beautiful flat walk through the tallest grassy area.
+It felt like we were walking through a meadow!

 The root filled paths along the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

 And then THIS.
-Crazy beautiful, however effort was required.
+Crazy beautiful root-filled trail with plenty of shade.
+However, effort was required.

 The roots really made footing tricky.
-Especially when you got tired.
-You just really had to remain mindful where you were walking.
+Especially when you get tired.
+You just really have to remain mindful where you are stepping.

 The root filled paths and beautiful meadows along the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net